gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - Filter: search by product name, short description, full description, brand name, and category name
 - The fields main image, product name, brand, and category must be shown
 - To see product details, see US-1045
+- From the dashboard it must be possible to add, view deails, delete, and edit product information.

 ### US-1045: View product details for administrators